boardens/simple-pastebin/README.md

   pastebin.logout()
 ```

-## Implementation
+## Implementations

-Currently working on other major implementations like:
+Currently working on other major implementations like :
 - proxy execution, especially for hiding multiples automations and preventing captcha security
 - paste gestion for connected members